fluent/fluentd-docs-gitbook/plugins/filter/stdout.md

 |:-------|:--------|:--------|
 | string | json    | 0.14.5  |

 This is the option of `stdout` format.
-Configures the format of record (third part).
+Configures the format of the record (third part).
 Any formatter plugins can be specified.